jonathanrenusch/ScratchMLRepo/README.md

-# SCRATCHMLREPO
+# SCRATPYTORCHCHMLREPO

 ## 🚀 Your Foundation for Sustainable ML Projects

-This repository provides a well-structured, best-practice layout to kickstart your Machine Learning endeavors.
+This repository provides a well-structured, best-practice layout to kickstart your Machine Learning endeavors in pytorch-(lightning).
 It embodies my preferred defaults for building maintainable and scalable ML projects.
 Dive in and adapt it to your specific needs!

 ## 🏭 Development Principles